whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Click "Connect Account" in the Zenodo section
 1. Confirm that the connection modal opens
 1. Confirm that sandbox.zenodo.org and zenodo.org are listed
+1. Select sandbox.zenodo.org from repository list
+1. Select "Get from Zenodo"
+   1. Login to Zenodo if necessary
+   1. Create token
+   1. Copy token
-1. Enter your API key for one of the repositories
+1. Enter your API key into WT modal
 1. Click "Connect"
 1. Confirm that you see "Authorized on <server>"
 1. Select disconnect, confirmation window should appear